Aim of the challenge

 - You must use a blogging platform that enables the Judge to view the posts easily.

 - There are many blog platforms out there that you can use, for example:

 - Blog URLs should be submitted as soon as possible after acceptance into the competition to email@example.com.

 - Although blog posts can be publicised over Facebook or Twitter, please note that Facebook, Twitter and Instagram will be accepted as a blogging platform.
 Viewing things in the right order, and in full, is just too difficult through these platforms.

 Ranking and points

 Points will be awarded by an expert judge out of a maximum of 20.
 Only one team can be awarded the maximum points but below the maximum, some teams may receive the same points as another.
-Scores will be multiplied by X to give a maximum acquired points total of 20X.
-(X is to be determined at a later date, but expect Blogging to be worth more points this year.)
+Scores will be multiplied to give a maximum acquired points total similar to a challenge course.

 - The blogging ideas listed above are just ideas and teams are encouraged to make the blog as engaging as possible.